Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Extended Literature Review

 In this work, we primarily compare SMDS with other linear dimensionality reduction techniques.
 While non-linear methods and SAEs may offer valuable insights, we do not focus on them here due to their high computational demands.
 Our goal is to enable a scalable and systematic exploration of feature manifolds across models and tasks.
 This requires lightweight methods that can be efficiently applied in closed form, making linear approaches better suited to the scope of our investigation.

-\paragraph{Temporal reasoning} Temporal reasoning refers to the ability to interpret and manipulate expressions that describe temporal information --- such as dates (e.g., ``May 1, 2010''), times (``9 pm''), or temporal relations (``before,'' ``in the morning'')—in order to determine when events occur or how they relate temporally \citep{jiaTEQUILATemporalQuestion2018}.
+\paragraph{Temporal Reasoning} Temporal reasoning refers to the ability to interpret and manipulate expressions that describe temporal information\footnote{For example, dates (e.g., ``May 1, 2010''), times (``9 pm''), or temporal relations (``before,'' ``in the morning'').} in order to determine when events occur or how they relate temporally \citep{jiaTEQUILATemporalQuestion2018}.
 Such reasoning tasks often require composing multiple temporal expressions to answer nuanced, time-sensitive questions.

 Several datasets exist that seek to benchmark LMs across different facets of temporal reasoning.
 Some evaluate factual recall over time \citep{jiaTempQuestionsBenchmarkTemporal2018, chenDatasetAnsweringTimeSensitive2021, jiaComplexTemporalQuestion2021}, others focus on temporal understanding of real-world scenarios \citep{zhouGoingVacationTakes2019, fatemiTestTimeBenchmark2025}, and yet others probe the temporal arithmetic capabilities of LMs \citep{tanBenchmarkingImprovingTemporal2023}.
 Lastly, some works have aggregated existing benchmarks in order to evaluate broader capabilities such as symbolic, commonsense, and event reasoning \citep{wangTRAMBenchmarkingTemporal2024, chuTimeBenchComprehensiveEvaluation2024}.